Hamburger

 Limited company (société à responsabilité limitée/besloten vennootschap)

 In case, due to the losses sustained, the net assets of the limited company have become negative or threaten to become negative, the general shareholders' meeting must meet within no more than 2 months after the situation has been discovered in order to deliberate and resolve on a winding up of the limited company.
-The board of directors must justify its proposals in a special report.
+The management body must justify its proposals in a special report.

-If the board of directors proposes to continue the activities of the limited company, it has to set out in its report the measures it is considering redressing the financial condition of the limited company.
+If the management body proposes to continue the activities of the limited company, it has to set out in its report the measures it is considering redressing the financial condition of the limited company.

-After having complied with the abovementioned duties, the board of directors is not obliged to convene the general shareholders' meeting for the same reason in the next 12 months after such convocation.
+After having complied with the abovementioned duties, the management body is not obliged to convene the general shareholders' meeting for the same reason in the next 12 months after such convocation.

 Belgian branch office of a foreign company